-Ginger root tea has a number of health benefits, including balancing stress levels, soothing the digestive system, eliminating morning sickness, curing colds and coughs, eliminating inflammation, reducing menstruation symptoms, suppressing tumor growth, healing respiratory conditions and lowering blood pressure.
+Ginger root tea has a number of health benefits, including balancing stress levels, soothing the digestive system, eliminating morning sickness, curing colds and coughs, eliminating inflammation, reducing menstruation symptoms, suppressing tumor growth, healing respiratory conditions, and lowering blood pressure.
 There are some side effects of ginger tea, including stomach upset and inflammation, if too much is consumed, or if you suffer from a ginger allergy.

 This popular and potent tea is easy to make and has been a major part of traditional medicines for thousands of years.
 Ginger is a flowering plant that is a probable native of Southeastern Asia, although it has now spread around the world.
-Typically used in culinary and medicinal applications, its tea has become a first line of defense for the common cold and a number of other common health concerns.
+Typically used in culinary and medicinal applications, its tea has become the first line of defense for the common cold and a number of other common health concerns.

-Benefits of Ginger Root Tea
+Health Benefits of Ginger Root Tea

-Cold and Cough: The antioxidant and antibacterial effects of ginger are well known, and in tea form, it can also have expectorant and anti-inflammatory properties, making it ideal for soothing and eliminating colds and coughs, and speeding the recovery process.
+The antioxidant and antibacterial effects of ginger are well known, and in tea form, it can also have expectorant and anti-inflammatory properties, making it ideal for soothing and eliminating colds and coughs, and speeding the recovery process.

 Ginger root tea has been used for thousands of years to treat painful or irregular periods.
 It is particularly good as an anti-spasmodic, which helps to relieve painful cramps associated with menstruation.

 Ginger root tea can directly impact the health and function of the adrenal glands, which are crucial for proper management of stress hormone levels in the body.
 Excess cortisol and other stress hormones can impact metabolic activity and wear down the body, leaving the immune system vulnerable to attack.
 Ginger root tea can heal the adrenal glands and ensure that your stress hormone levels are properly modulated.

-How Do You Make Ginger Root Tea?
+How to Make Ginger Root Tea?

-- 1-inch piece of fresh ginger root (thoroughly washed)
+- 1 inch piece of fresh ginger root (thoroughly washed)

 - 2 cups of water (filtered)

-- 1 teaspoon of rosemary (optional)
+- 1 tsp rosemary (optional)

-- 1 teaspoon of honey (optional, for flavor)
+- 1 tsp honey (optional, for flavor)

-Step 2 – Add the ginger and water to a saucepan and bring the water up to a boil.
+- Add the ginger and water to a saucepan and bring the water up to a boil.
 If desired, you can add the rosemary at this point for extra spice.

-Step 3 – Once the water reaches a boil, bring it back down to a simmer and allow it to cook for approximately 10 minutes.
+- Once the water reaches a boil, bring it back down to a simmer and allow it to cook for approximately 10 minutes.
 Wait until the water is a dark, rich color and smells strongly of ginger.

 - Remove from heat and allow the mixture to cool for 1-2 minutes.

 How to Make Ginger Root Tea for Cold?